The Disability Act ensures a person with a disability cannot be discriminated against or treated unfairly because of their disability.

 - A framework for the provision of high quality services and supports for people with a disability.

 The Act sets out principles for people with a disability and for disability service providers.
-Disability service providers include the Department of Health and Human Services and organizations that are registered under the Act to provide disability services.
+Disability service providers include the Department of Families, Fairness and Housing and organisations that are registered under the Act to provide disability services.

 Disability Amendment Act 2017